Leading Divorce solicitors near you

 During this appointment you will be advised as to the best reason on which to base your aplication for divorce of divorce.
 The following facts are accepted by the Family Court as reasons for divorce

 Once the reason for divorce has been established and a marriage certificate provided, (if you are not in possession of the original then we can request an official copy on your behalf for the fee of £14.00) then our Divorce Assistant will proceed with drafting the Petition.
 Once done you will be invited in to to peruse and approve the Petition.
 We can also deal with this appointment by telephone.

 In accordance with protocol, a copy of the Petition will be sent to your spouse, or their own representatives for them to consider before it is sent to the Court so that any initial issues can be resolved and there is no delay during the proceedings.
 Once any issues are resolved, or if we do not hear from your spouse or their representatives within 14 days, the petition will be sent to the Regional Divorce Unit.
 The Court fee is currently £550.00, which is required upfront, but depending on your financial situation you may be eligible for a reduction or an exemption from the Court fee - see the Help with Fees form for guidance.

 Acknowledgement of Service

 Once the Petition is issued a sealed copy of the Petition, a Notice of Proceedings and an Acknowledgement of Service form will be sent to your spouse.
 Your spouse is required to sign and return the Acknowledgement to the Court within 7 days of receipt.
-Should they ignore the papers and fail to return the Acknowledgement, then we would advise you to instruct a local process server to personally serve, more information on them can be found by clicking here.
+Should they ignore the papers and fail to return the Acknowledgement, then we would advise you to instruct a local process server to personally serve.

 If the Acknowledgement is returned, the Court will send a copy to us and we can then progress to the next stage.